 \section{Dealing with Hyperparameters}

 Almost all algorithms have hyperparameters.
 These are scalars that have to be selected by a person before running an experiment.
-Typical hyperparameters in reinforcement learning include stepsizes and other optimization parameters like momentum and batch sizes; the eligibility trace parameter or the horizon for n-step methods; the target net refresh rate; and even the function approximation architectures used, which themselves can have many different hyperparameters (e.g., depth, number of nodes per layer, activation function, etc).\footnote{ It is reasonable to expect that some of these hyperparameters---like learnable parameters---should adapt with time.
-However, we can consider hyperparameter adaptation as part of the algorithm; our job is to specify the hyperparameters for that adaptive algorithm.
-For this reason, we define hyperparameters to initial values set at the beginning of the experiment.}
+Typical hyperparameters in reinforcement learning include stepsizes and other optimization parameters like momentum and batch sizes; the eligibility trace parameter or the horizon for n-step methods; the target net refresh rate; and even the function approximation architectures used, which themselves can have many different hyperparameters (e.g., depth, number of nodes per layer, activation function, etc).\footnote{ It is reasonable to expect that some of these hyperparameters---like any learnable parameters---should adapt with time.
+However, we can consider hyperparameter adaptation as part of the algorithm; our job, as empiricists, is to specify the hyper-hyperparameters for that adaptive algorithm.
+For this reason, we define hyperparameters as the initial values set at the beginning of the experiment.}

 The possible combinations of hyperparameters can be overwhelming.
 It is hard enough to properly evaluate an algorithm for a single hyperparameter combination, let alone having to consider this combinatorial space of algorithms.
 But, we can overcome this panic by stepping back and clarifying the goal of our experiment.
-There are three typical settings: (1) where we want to \emph{understand the variety of behaviors} produced by our algorithms for different hyperparameter settings, (2) where hyperparameters are optimized in order to \emph{understand the idealized maximum capabilities} of an algorithm, and (3) where hyperparameters are selected to mimic a deployment scenario in order to \emph{understand the deployment performance} that the algorithm is likely to achieve.
+There are three typical goals: (1) understand the \emph{behavior of an algorithm across settings of the hyperparameters}, (2) optimizing hyperparameters to study an algorithm's \emph{idealized maximum performance}, and (3) \emph{simulating a deployment scenario}.
 As a field, we generally have more understanding about how to study hyperparameter sensitivity (corresponding to setting 1), though of course empirical design here is also nuanced; we discuss this in Section \ref{sec_hypersens}.